skyde/Interaction/README.md

 # Overview

-Interact with computer using eye tracking, footpedals and keyboard macros.
+Uses eye tracking, footpedals and keyboard macros (no mouse)

 Originally made for an injured wrist, but is great for day to day use.